SecureIdentityAlliance/osia/src/doc/functional/_3rdparty.rst

 .. py:function:: verifyIdentity(UIN, [IDAttribute])
     :noindex:

-    Verify Identity based on UIN and set of Identity Attributes.
+    Verify Identity based on UIN and set of Identity Attributes (biometric data, credential, etc.)
-    Attributes can be Biometric data, Civil data or a credential.

     **Authorization**: :todo:`To be defined`